backupbrew/switchbrew/Memory layout.md

 Binaries mapped by RO seems to be mapped randomly everywhere in the entire address space.
 The random base address for each NRO has bits 37-12 randomized, unlike the main binary region.

+For all binaries(main area / NROs), the R-- section is always located immediately after R-X. The RW- section is always located immediately after the R-- section.
+Hence, there's no extra randomization / guard-pages for these sections.